anaaragon88/cuentoia/README.md

 # cuentoia

-Había una vez una pequeña IA
+Había una vez una pequeña IA programada por una pequeña morsa.